-The island of Sri Lanka may be a good 20,000 km² smaller than Great Britain, but certainly packs a lot into that space – super bio-diverse highlands and jungles, animals, delicious cuisine, ancient history, mystical ruins, colonial cities and incredible beaches.
-This history, culture and nature is so incredible and unique, that UNESCO has recognised eight of Sri Lanka’s wonders with UNESCO World Heritage status.
-Thanks to Sri Lanka’s manageable size, it’s not like holidays to India or China where you have to choose an area or pick a few things you really want to see, here all of the sights are really easy to visit.
+The island of Sri Lanka may be a good 20,000 km² smaller than Great Britain, but certainly packs a lot into that space – super bio-diverse highlands and jungles, animals, delicious cuisine, ancient history, mystical ruins, colonial cities and incredible beaches, just to name a few.
+It is such an incredible and wonderfully unique place, full of diverse and important treasures, that UNESCO has recognised eight of Sri Lanka’s wonders with World Heritage Site status.
+What makes it ever better is that, on a holiday to Sri Lanka you don’t have to choose an area or pick a few things you really want to see; thanks to its manageable size most of the big and beautiful sights are easy to reach.
 In fact, you could do them all on one relaxed two week trip!

 In our opinion, the coolest of the big eight sights, Sigiriya is also known as ‘Lion Rock’.
 Built as a new capital by short-lived ruler King Kasyapa in the 5th century, this imposing column of rock stands 200 metres above the surrounding plains.
 Kasyapa’s palace perched on top of the rock – to reach what’s left you must pass through a pair of giant lion paws and follow the stairs through galleries of beautiful, ancient frescoes.
 The views from the top are pretty fantastic too.
 At the rock’s foot you can also wander the remains of what were once fortifications and pleasure gardens.